 The plant is generally easy to care for and an excellent option for wet gardens.

-Because marshmallows like full sun, be careful not to plant them somewhere in which taller plants will crowd them out.
-And, while they like moisture a great deal (that's where the "marsh" part comes from), it's important that the soil in which they are planted has good drainage.
+Because marsh mallows like full sun, be careful not to plant them somewhere in which taller plants will crowd them out.
+And, while they need moisture (that's where the marsh part of the name comes from), it's important that the soil in which they are planted has good drainage.

-You can either plant marshmallow seeds directly in the ground in the late fall if your area has mild winters, or in the early spring if your winters tend to be frosty.
-In either case, you'll want to plant the seeds about 12 inches apart and mulch heavily to keep weeds at bay.
-Keep the area free of weeds until the plants are tall and established and then they'll mostly be able to fend for themselves.
+You can either plant marsh mallow seeds directly in the ground in the late fall if your area has mild winters, or in the early spring if your winters tend to be frosty.
+In either case, you'll want to plant the seeds about 18 to 24 inches inches apart and mulch the plants heavily to keep weeds at bay.
+Keep the area free of weeds until the plants are tall and established and then they'll be able to fend for themselves.

 Marshes also have slightly acidic conditions.
-To create a slightly acidic, moisture-retaining sandy loam mixture, you can add sand and compost, including used coffee grounds.
-But don't worry too much about getting acidic conditions, though, as these flowers are not really fussy about pH levels.
+To create a slightly acidic, moisture-retaining sandy loam environment, you can add sand and compost to the soil, including used coffee grounds.
+But don't worry too much about achieving acidic soil conditions, though, as these flowers are not fussy about pH levels.

-Moisture is essential for marshmallow plants.
-If you're trying to grow them in an area that tends to stay dry they very likely won't flourish.
-However, standing water areas may be too wet for them.
+Moisture is essential for marsh mallow plants.
+If you're trying to grow them in an area that tends to stay dry, they very likely won't flourish.
+However, standing water areas might be too wet for them.

 The plants do need a fairly consistent state of moisture.
 Using moisture-retaining soil amendments such as organic matter can be advantageous.
-If your plants return the year after planting, you'll know the moisture levels are hospitable for your marshmallows.
+If your plants return the year after planting, you'll know the moisture levels are hospitable.

 Temperature and Humidity

-Marshmallows tend to be tough plants and can thrive in a variety of different climates and humidity levels.
+Marsh mallows tend to be tough plants and can thrive in a variety of different climates and humidity levels.
 They are extremely cold tolerant although, during sub-freezing temperatures, they will die back.
-They will, however, rise again in the spring.
+They will, however, emerge again in the spring.

-It's not strictly necessary to prune marshmallow plants, but it is a good idea to deadhead spent flowers and remove any dead leaves to keep them from attracting unwanted pests.
+It's not strictly necessary to prune marsh mallow plants, but it is a good idea to deadhead spent flowers and remove any dead leaves to prevent them from attracting unwanted pests.